meghana-holla/VEQA/README.md

 # AML Project

 Note: All the steps listed below are enclosed in `VEQA/run.sh`.
-Execute `./run` to get the code set up and running.
+Execute `source ./run.sh` to get the code set up and running.

 ## Running Instructions